-However, this section also permits the statutory trust to take title to property in the name of the trustee in the trustee's capacity as such even though the statutory trust is an entity separate from the trustee and beneficial owner that can hold property in the name of the trust.
-The drafting committee reasoned that this provision would be useful for a statutory trust that has dealings in a state that has not provided for a statutory trust entity.
-Property ownership by a trustee in the trustee's capacity as such is familiar from the use of common law trusts.
+However, this section also permits the statutory trust to take title to property in the name of the trustee in the trustee's capacity as such even though the statutory trust is an juridical entity separate from the trustee and beneficial owner that can hold property in its the name of the trustown name.
+The drafting committee reasoned that this provision would be useful for a statutory trust that has dealings in a state that has not provided for a statutory trust entity because property ownership by a trustee in the trustee's capacity as such is familiar from the use of common law trusts.
 To police the boundary of the trustee's personal assets and the assets of the trust, the common law imposes on the trustee duties to earmark trust property and not to commingle it with the trustee's own.
-See Uniform Trust Code §810 (2000); Restatement (Third) of Trusts §84 (2007); Restatement (Second) of Trusts §179 (1959).
+See Uniform Trust Code §810 (2000); Restatement (Third) of Trusts §84 (T.D.
+No. 4, 20052007); Restatement (Second) of Trusts §179 (1959).
 The drafting committee contemplated that under appropriate circumstances Section 404(b) would be read to require similar conduct by a trustee of a statutory trust that takes title to property of the statutory trust in the name of the trustee in the trustee's capacity as such.

-1 [ARTICLE] 3A 2 3 SERIES TRUSTS 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 Should this article, and all series references in the other articles, be bracketed?
-There is apprehension in many states about series provisions.
-Bracketing our series provisions will provide guidance for those states that want to adopt the act but without the series provisions.
+1 [Article] 3A 2 3 SERIES TRUSTS 4 5 6 INITIAL ISSUES FOR DISCUSSION 7 Should this article, and all series references in the other articles, be bracketed?
+There is 8 apprehension in many states about series provisions.
+Bracketing our series provisions 9 will provide guidance for those states that want to adopt the act but without the series provisions.
 Lani Ewart tells us, for example, that Hawaii falls into this category.
-Should we restrict the applicability of this article to statutory trusts that qualify as an investment company under the 1940 Act?
-Limiting series trusts to 1940 Act entities eliminates many of the regulatory policy questions because such entities are already heavily regulated under federal securities laws.
-Should we have a provision to guide the state-level taxation of series trusts.
+10 • Should we restrict the applicability of this article to statutory trusts that qualify as an 11 investment company under the 1940 Act?
+Limiting series trusts to 1940 Act entities 12 eliminates many of the regulatory policy questions because such entities are already 13 14 heavily regulated under federal securities laws.
+15 • Should we have a provision to guide the state-level taxation of series trusts.
 That is, should we address whether each series is a separate entity for tax purposes.
-That is a very different question from whether each series is a separate entity for state entity law purposes.
+That is a 16 very different question from whether each series is a separate entity for state entity law 17 purposes.
 On the latter, see the outline for Section 302A below.
-Should one or more of the sections of this article be mandatory?
-23 24 SECTION 301A.
+18 19 • Should one or more of the sections of this article be mandatory?
+20 21 TENTATIVE OUTLINE OF SECTIONS WITH SUGGESTED CONTENT 22 23 24 25 SECTION 309301A.
 SERIES OF STATUTORY TRUST.
-The governing instrument 25 may: 26 (1) provide for classes, groups, or series of trustees, beneficial owners, or beneficial 27 interests, having such relative rights, powers, and duties as the governing instrument may 28 provide, and provide for the creation of additional classes, groups, or series of trustees, beneficia 29 owners, or beneficial interests, having such relative rights, powers, and duties as may be 30 established, including rights, powers, and duties senior or subordinate to existing classes, groups 31 or series of trustees, beneficial owners, or beneficial interests; 32 (2) provide for designated series of trustees, beneficial owners, or beneficial interests 33 having separate rights, powers, or duties with respect to profits and losses associated with 34 specified property or obligations, and permit the series to have a separate business purpose or 35 investment objective: and
+26 (a) The governing instrument may: 27 (1) provide for classes, groups, or series of trustees, beneficial owners, or 28 beneficial interests, having such relative rights, powers, and duties as the governing instrument 29 may provide, and provide for the creation of additional classes, groups, or series of trustees, 30 beneficial owners, or beneficial interests, having such relative rights, powers, and duties as may 31 be established, including rights, powers, and duties senior or subordinate to existing classes, 32 groups or series of trustees, beneficial owners, or beneficial interests; 33 (2) provide for designated series of trustees, beneficial owners, or beneficial 34 interests having separate rights, powers, or duties with respect to profits and losses associated 35 with specified property or obligations, and permit the series to have a separate business purpose or investment objective; and